enodekciw/Aries/readme.txt

 * esc_url( $aries_site_logo ) in header.php
 * Bumped html5shiv version to 3.7.3-pre
 * Bundled unminified version of js/html5shiv.js
+* Reworked skins functionality to be compatible with Child Themes.
+* wplovin.com -> wplov.in domain change

 = 1.0.0 - Apr 17, 2015 =
 * Initial release

-Aries WordPress Theme, Copyright 2015 wplovin.com
+Aries WordPress Theme, Copyright 2015 wplov.in
 Aries is distributed under the terms of the GNU GPLv2 or later